This page contains MAJOR SPOILERS. It is highly recommended to beat the game before reading anything here.

 Mike stumbles across Nate. at the Old Salt Mine campsite.
 He is eager to reach the summit and finds it odd that Nate does not have a map, shoes or a grappling hook.
 It appears Jim had already offered him help, and Mike took all the help he could get.
 I get the feeling Mike is the kind of person that people took care of, but he did not take care of himself.
 It's unclear whether Mike killed himself, but there is a small implication of it when Nate finds him peering over the edge of Lemming Leap, and romantices about jumping.
 "You can't die in here."
 Nate says it seems kind of pointless jumping, losing all that progress.
 I believe this is the writer telling us that suicide is not worth it, because everything you did becomes worthless, even if it was not much progress at all.

 Near the end of the game, Mike regrets ever getting help and burns his map.
 This leads to him being pinned by a rock, calling for Jim's help.
 It's unclear whether Mike's problem in life was that he never did anything on his own, and when he was left without help, it lead him to suicide.
 The place where he was crushed, Jim had boarded up, but Mike ignored it.
-More on this soon.

 Jesse is the playful donkey that that tries to get Nate to relax, be free, and stick up to Ethan.
 He tells Nate to do what Nate wants, not to listen to Ethan.